 Meanwhile boil the rice in salted water and drain it al dente.
 Put it in a bowl and season with extra virgin olive oil, the chopped Marjoram and poppy seeds.

-THE PAIRING: The sweet and sour Peppers we suggest a white wine from good acidity and perfumed.
-Recommend a Blanc de Morgex et de La Salle, produced by Aosta Valley Cave du vin blanc.
+MATCHING: The sweet and sour Peppers we suggest a white wine from good acidity and perfumed.
+Recommend a Blanc de Morgex et de La Salle, produced by the Valle d'Aosta company Cave du vin blanc.
 The wine is called The Crying (from organic farming, alcoholic strength: 11,5), It is characterised by aromas of hops and alpine herbs, for a very fresh taste, sustained acidity and hints of almond.